Our Academic Advisory Board

 jfisch@law.upenn.edu

 Brian T. Fitzpatrick is the Milton R. Underwood Chair in Free Enterprise and Professor of Law at Vanderbilt Law School.
-His research focuses on class action litigation, including both leading empirical studies and normative works.
+His research focuses on class action litigation, including both leading empirical studies and normative works, such as his award-winning book The Conservative Case for Class Actions (University of Chicago Press).
 Prior to joining Vanderbilt’s faculty, he was a law clerk to the U.S. Supreme Court and a counsel to the U.S. Senate.
 He graduated first in his class from Harvard Law School.

 (615) 322-4032